-Maj.
-Gen. Mark E. Anderson is Wisconsin’s deputy adjutant general for Army.
-As such, he is responsible to the adjutant general for all aspects of its mission performance and readiness in response to any federal or domestic requirement pertaining to the 7,500 Soldiers of the Wisconsin Army National Guard.
+Brig.
+Gen. Joane Mathews is Wisconsin’s deputy adjutant general for Army.
+As such, she is responsible to the adjutant general for all aspects of its mission performance and readiness in response to any federal or domestic requirement pertaining to the 7,500 Soldiers of the Wisconsin Army National Guard.
 The Wisconsin Army National Guard has four major subordinate commands: the 32nd Infantry Brigade Combat Team, the 157th Maneuver Enhancement Brigade, the 64th Troop Command and the 426th Regiment.

 Brig.
 Gen. Mathews graduated from Lakeland Union High School, Minocqua, Wis.
 She holds a Bachelor of Arts degree in Aviation Administration from the University of North Dakota, Grand Forks; a masters degree in Military Management from Touro University; and a masters degree in Strategic Studies from the U.S. Army War College.
 Her military education includes Army Aviation Officer Basic and Advanced Courses, Combined Arms and Services Staff School, the Command and General Staff College, the U.S. Army War College, and Joint Task Force Commander’s Training Course, and the National Security Management Course.
 She has also completed the initial entry rotary wing course, helicopter instructor course, and maintenance test pilot course.